 But the arrival of Friday the 13th on the same day that many teams started sending their equipment down to their Spring Training facilities made me think about sports and the superstitious rituals that many players seem to follow.

 There are players who will eat the same pregame meal because they feel that to eat anything else would risk certain disaster on the field.

 Hitters on a hot streak in baseball are notorious for continuing whatever “routine” it is that they feel is behind their streak since they feel any deviation will likely mean the end to the streak.

 The movie Bull Durham did a very good job showing the superstitious side of baseball through chants over bats, breathing through one’s eyelids, chicken, and of course a garter belt where the rose goes in the front.

 Baseball is not the only sport with superstitions.
-Across all levels of sports there are athletes who have a lucky shirt, or other article of clothing that they can’t go onto the field of battle without.
+Across all level of sports there are athletes who have a lucky shirt, or other article of clothing that they can’t go onto the field of battle without.